-In any Edmonton home, furnaces are a vital part of the list of essential household appliances that residents end up relying on because of how unforgiving temperatures can be.
-As the temperatures start going well below zero during even the most “relaxed” days of the season, it’s easy to see why having the appliance in question to balance everything out is vital for staying comfortable.
+In any Edmonton home, furnaces are a vital part of the list of essential household appliances.
+Residents end up relying on them because of how unforgiving temperatures can be.
+As the temperatures start going well below zero during even the most “relaxed” days of the season.
+It’s easy to see why having the appliance in question to balance everything out is vital for staying comfortable.

-As you continue to use your furnace even more over the months or years, the comfort you feel at home will be significantly reliant on the device in question.
+As you use your furnace over the months or years, the comfort you feel at home will be significantly reliant on the Furnace.
 Beyond all matters of comfort and enjoyment that you’ll definitely get to feel despite the frigid temperatures outside of your home’s walls, there’s one question that will eventually come up: “How to know whether or not my furnace is efficient?”

 If there’s anything that’s more unnerving and uncomfortable than near-sub-zero temperatures, it’s unexpectedly getting a sky-high electricity bill from heightened furnace usage that could have been avoided.

-Compared to the other appliances at home, furnaces use a significantly larger amount of energy because of how heavily they’re used and how much electricity it takes to run them.
-Considering that modern heating technology has no limit cuts or “inverter-like” technologies, every added minute or hour of use means racking up a higher bill after using even more energy.
+Compared to the other appliances at home, furnaces use a significantly larger amount of energy.
+This is because of how heavily they’re used and how much electricity it takes to run them.
+Every added minute or hour of use means racking up a higher bill after using even more energy.

 Energy efficiency in the context of furnace use is rooted in three key factors:

-1. Furnace age: The golden rule that anyone should know about their heating appliances is that they must be replaced every 15 to 20 years for consistent efficiency (and this is on top of upkeep with health and safety concerns).
-Regular or properly-time replacements are also critical for energy efficiency because irreplaceable parts that have a significant impact on power usage and performance will break over time.
+1. Furnace age: The golden rule that anyone should know about their Furnace is that they must be replaced every 15 to 20 years for consistent efficiency.
+Plus this is on top of upkeep with health and safety concerns.
+Regular or properly-time replacements are critical for energy efficiency.
+Parts that have a significant impact on power usage and performance will break over time.
 Thankfully, getting a timely replacement will allow you to act fast and prevent any surges from happening!

-2. Furnace filter quality: For good measure and efficiency’s sake, you must replace your furnaces’ filters every three months.
-While a quarterly filter replacement is mainly done for improving air quality at home, it also helps ensure that air runs smoothly to and fro so that there are no difficulties that may cause an appliance to work unnecessarily harder!
+2. Furnace filter quality: For good measure and efficiency’s sake, you must replace your furnace’s filter.
+Replace your furnace filter every three months.
+While a quarterly filter replacement is mainly done for improving air quality at home.
+A new Furnace Filter also helps ensure that air runs smoothly in your system.

 3. Maintenance: Your furnace’s ability to remain as energy-efficient as possible also significantly relies on the dedication that you have to regular maintenance.
 For instance, calling Legacy Heating’s experts to inspect and maintain your heating appliance means that you’ll get to keep everything running smoothly for as long as possible!

-Once you become more mindful of the three key factors mentioned above, you’ll be able to enjoy warmer temperatures at home and even more coziness without putting yourself in an unwarranted money pit!
+Once you become more mindful of the three key factors mentioned above, you’ll be able to enjoy warmer temperatures at home.
+Plus even more coziness without putting yourself in an unwarranted money pit!

 As comfortable as having a full-running furnace at home during the colder months of the year may be, it’s also important to keep an eye on just how energy-efficient your appliance actually is.
 Through this guide’s help, you’ll be filled in on everything you need to know about keeping your heating device as wallet-friendly as possible without sacrificing comfort!

 Are you looking for professional furnace maintenance in Edmonton, AB?
-With our experts, you will be able to save more money in the long run and protect your investment.
+Legacy Heating and Cooling has the HVAC experts you need.
+You will be able to save more money in the long run and protect your investment with our help.
 Get in touch with us today to learn more about our services!